sodascience/metasyn/docs/source/developer/distributions.rst

 | version    | The version of the distribution.                                        | ``"1.0"``, ``"2.3"``, etc.                  |
 +------------+-------------------------------------------------------------------------+---------------------------------------------+

-Though they can be set manually, the intended way of setting these attributes is through the use of the ``metadist`` decorator (which is covered further below).
+Though they can be set manually, the intended way of setting these attributes is through the use of the :func:`~metasyn.distribution.base.metadist` decorator (which is covered further below).

 .. admonition:: Note on 'implements' attributes